tlikonen/gpg-utilities/README.md

     # make install

-The default installation target is `~/bin` for executable files (actually symbolic links) and `~/.local` directory for the common library file.
+The default installation target is `~/bin` for executable files (actually symbolic links) and `~/.local` directory hierarchy for the common library file.
 You can configure different locations with Makefile variables and save them to a configuration file for later runs.
 For
 example: